Women in Data

-Women in Data is an organisation and movement that aims to empower women and support them through the various stages of their careers in data.
+Women in Data® is an organisation and movement that aims to empower women and support them through the various stages of their careers in data.

 Although women comprise about 50% of the United Kingdom (UK) population, only 20% of professionals in artificial intelligence and data in the UK are women.

 Underrepresentation of women in data science can result in serious issues and in some cases, e.g., automobile crashes, actual harm.

-With a membership of over 25,000, the organisation seeks to improve the representation of women and girls in data and technology, address some of the key issues, and connect data professionals with partner companies.
+With a membership of over 110,000, the organisation seeks to improve the representation of women and girls in data and technology, address some of the key issues, and connect data professionals with partner companies.

 Summary

-Founded in 2014 by Roisin McCarthy, Women in Data was formed to promote diversity in analytics by encouraging more women to take up careers in the data industry.
+Founded in 2014 by Roisin McCarthy, Women in Data® was formed to promote diversity in analytics by encouraging more women to take up careers in the data industry.

 The organisation is dedicated to supporting and promoting women in the data and technology fields by providing an expansive platform for female and gender-diverse practitioners to share their technical knowledge and network at various in-person and virtual events.

-To date, Women in Data have worked with a broad range of organisations, including some very high-profile businesses, that support diversity within the data and technology sector.
-The organisation believes that having greater numbers of women within the sector will generate a competitive advantage for UK businesses by mobilising a wealth of untapped talent.
+Women in Data® has partnered with various organizations in the data and technology sector.
+The organization states that increased female participation in the sector could benefit UK businesses by expanding the talent pool.

 History

 In 2014, with over fifteen years’ experience as a recruiter in data science and analytics, Roisin McCarthy observed an industry-wide relative decline in female candidates applying, scaling and remaining in the data sector.
 The gap in female applicants caused her to examine the underlying issues and potential barriers to women in the data and technology field and led her to collaborate with one of the UK's foremost data experts, Payal Jain.
-Women in Data was formed to confront these problems and to advocate for change.
+Women in Data® was formed to confront these problems and to advocate for change.